chathurakodikara/Photo9/README.md

 * Facebook will ask your to confrom your password

-- Step 3 - add your app secret and id to .env
+- Step 3 - .env file configaration

+- Feel free to use the sample env file provide with the project
+- create a database and update your .env file
+- finaly update your facebook CLIENT_ID and CLIENT_SECRET.
+The information can be found in the facebook developer account you created
+-
 - **FACEBOOK_CLIENT_ID
 - **FACEBOOK_CLIENT_SECRET